AY2425S2-CS2113-T11b-3/tp/docs/UserGuide.md

 * `medicine edit mn/paracetamo un/paracetamol uq/4` Updates the medicine name from paracetamo to paracetamol and its quantity to 4

+### Restocking a medicine: `medicine restock`

+Checks which medicine needs restocking based on the input quantity.

+Format: `medicine restock q/[QUANTITY]`

+* Lists all medicines which have quantity lesser than `QUANTITY`.

+Example:

+* `medicine restock q/30` Lists all the medicine name and their respective quantity, for medicines which have quantity lesser than `QUANTITY`

 ## FAQ